szemranamszyca/CarND-Traffic-Sign-Classifier-Project/writeup.md

 - Dropout keep probability: 0.75

 #### 4. Disscusion
-In *Traffic Sign Recognition with Multi-Scale Convolutional Networks* paper authors wrote, that LeNet neural network architecture could be used as traffic sign classificator.
-However, even after converting it to greyscale and augmented data, validation accuracy was still not enough (a little more then 90%).
+Authors of *Traffic Sign Recognition with Multi-Scale Convolutional Networks* wrote that LeNet neural network architecture could be used as traffic sign classificator.
+However, even after converting it to greyscale and augmented data, validation accuracy was still not enough (a little more than 90%).
 I decided to add to dropout layers with keep probability 0.75 and that gives me a result of 93.1% for validation set and 88.1% for test set.

 ### Test a Model on New Images

-#### 1. Signs find on Internet
+#### 1. Signs found on the Internet

 Here are ten German traffic signs that I found on the web:

 ![My signs][internet]

 All signs were resized to 32x32 resolution.
-This could make details on them little fuzzy - like *Road work* or *Right-of-way at the next intersection*.
-Few of them has quite low contrast (*Priority road*, *Yield*, *No entry*).  *No entry* sign present it from an angle and it might be problem.
+This could make details little fuzzy - like *Road work* or *Right-of-way at the next intersection*.
+Few of them has quite low contrast (*Priority road*, *Yield*, *No entry*).  *No entry* sign present it from an angle, and it might be a problem.
 Also, digit 5 from *Speed limit (50km/h)* could be easily confused with 3.

 #### 2. Discussion